"The fallen angels descended into a darkness with no bottom. There was no going back. God had been quite specific about that."

 Sonta understood.
 Koal did not make veiled threats.

 “As you know, our region is one of four.
 We are the test quadrant bringing the battle for humankind to the entire nation.
-Your plan will be a blueprint for the conquest of earth.
+Your plan will be a blueprint for the conquest of Earth.
 I have three counterparts, as do you.
 Our Grand Master Satan has chosen America because of its decadence.
 In my opinion, we could not have selected a better environment.
-Our master has one worry that he voices regularly.
-He fears our takeover will not be complete before the Rapture sends all of us who follow him to the fiery pit, from which there is no escape.
+Our Master has one worry that he voices regularly.
+He fears our takeover will not be completed before the Rapture sends all of us who follow him to the fiery pit, from which there is no escape.
 This event the Christians call the Rapture means we must be busy fulfilling our mission.”